-The SE Cove THA will be limited to cost recovery harvest after August 1 to minimize pink salmon interception during pink salmon management for the area.
-NSRAA intends to collect half of its cost-recovery revenue needs from the SE Cove THA.
-Cost recovery operations will be conducted before opening the SE Cove THA to common property fishing.
-Once the goal is met, the THA will open to common property fishing.
+The Southeast Cove THA/SHA will likely be limited to cost recovery harvest after August 2 to minimize pink salmon interception during pink salmon management for the area.
+NSRAA intends to collect approximately \$1,200,000 of revenue from the Southeast Cove THA/SHA.
+Cost recovery operations will likely be conducted during the peak of the run with a commercial common property fishery closure to facilitate cost recovery harvest.